 The Campaign for Grade Level Reading’s priority on school readiness focuses on preparing more children from low income families so they are on track and ready for school.
 The Palacios Community Hub’s programs will help ensure there will be fewer children entering kindergarten with undetected, undiagnosed delays that can impede learning.
 We are especially excited about future outcomes for Palacios children of our new high intensity PAT program as it prepares children for school readiness and prevents delays in learning through its health screening process!

-United Way‘s ReadyKidSA Coalition, in partnership with the City of San Antonio, Department of Human Services (DHS) and Pre-K 4SA, KLRN, the P-16 Plus Council of Greater Bexar County, San Antonio Housing Authority, local school districts and numerous community organizations are merging resources to help San Antonio’s young children follow the path to reading success and school readiness.
+ReadyKidSA Coalition, led by United Way of San Antonio & Bexar County in partnership with the City of San Antonio, Department of Human Services (DHS) and Pre-K 4SA, KLRN, the UP Partnership, HEB, local school districts, corporate partners, and numerous community organizations are merging resources to help San Antonio’s young children follow the path grow Happy, Healthy, and Ready.
 Through this collaboration, San Antonio has seen measurable progress in increasing Grade-Level Reading and school readiness.
 From this community collaborative, the Children’s Agenda was developed creating a Community Scorecard outlining three focus areas and the key indicators driving the goal that all children in San Antonio will be Happy, Healthy and Ready to enter kindergarten.
 Please visit www.ReadyKidSA.com for a list of resources and more details on this community initiative.
 For questions, you may contact Kasi McCormick at 210-352-7147 or Katherine King, 210-352-7106.

 Education is a cornerstone for success in school, work and life.
 It is one of the primary keys to breaking the generational cycle of poverty.
 High school graduates have higher earning potential, contribute more to their local economies, are more engaged in their communities, and are more likely to raise kids outside the limitations of poverty.